I was in a dentist’s chair with my mouth wide open. The dentist, holding his hand deep in my mouth, was eager to chat.

 49053132473_2ab76eb2ed_k (1)

 Our first visit to Mexico City in 2008 was only four days.
 Despite the pollution, security concerns, and all inconveniences that come with a big city, we left the Mexican capital completely in love with it and promised to come back.
 Four days were not enough to scratch the surface and appreciate all this city's treasures.
-We keep coming back to Mexico City every year and cannot get enough of it.
+We keep coming back to Mexico City every year and can't get enough of it.
 We hope that you will experience it, too.

 Coming up soon: our 20 favorite things to do in Mexico City.